 Toys with curved ends, like the Abby G, are really good at nestling in there and getting at the A-spot, too.
 And if you love size, you can try a broad, thick toy to internally expand every bit of the canal and access the anterior and posterior fornices simultaneously.

-But if you are trying to achieve A-spot stimulation with a flesh cock or a strap-on, it can be less intuitive.
-“While positioned deep inside, search for the 'slippery' spot on the front wall… almost immediately the vagina will become moist and euphoria sets in ushering relaxation and arousal,” Tyomi recommends.
+“Positions that shorten the vagina (legs brought closer to the abdomen or chest) can help penetrating partners find the spot more easily,” Tyomi suggests.
+“I also recommend 'planking' position as a way to locate the spot easily.”If you are trying to achieve A-spot stimulation with a flesh cock or a strap-on, it can be less intuitive than with your hands or other kinds of toys.
+Positions that enable deep thrusting – like doggy style or lifted missionary, where your hips are raised off the bed with a pillow or your legs are on your partner’s shoulders – can help.“While positioned deep inside, search for the 'slippery' spot on the front wall… almost immediately the vagina will become moist and euphoria sets in, ushering relaxation and arousal,” Tyomi recommends.
 “The penetrating partner may have to shift a little to the right or to the left, or even shift their partner's legs to one side or the other to access the spot more easily.
 Patience is key.”